Skills & Knowledge · Last updated 21 July 2026 · 3 min read

 Connecting an MCP server

-The Skills & Knowledge → MCP Tools tab groups what's connected to your tenant into three sections: - Integration Tools — MCP servers carried by a TrainAR integr
+The Skills & Knowledge → MCP Tools tab groups what's connected to your account into three sections: - Integration Tools - MCP servers carried by a TrainAR integr

-The Skills & Knowledge → MCP Tools tab groups what's connected to your tenant into three sections:
+The Skills & Knowledge → MCP Tools tab groups what's connected to your account into three sections:

 • Integration Tools - MCP servers carried by a TrainAR integration you've connected (e.g. ServiceM8 ships its https://go.servicem8.com/mcp server)

-• Platform Tools — MCP servers TrainAR has connected platform-wide for every tenant (e.g. FerryHopper, NYC Subway Info as demo/utility tools)
+• Platform Tools - MCP servers TrainAR has connected platform-wide for every account (e.g. FerryHopper, NYC Subway Info as demo/utility tools)

 • Custom MCP Servers - MCP servers you've added directly via + Add Server